Craft beer in Spain: Brewery visits in the Basque Country

 Drunken Bros has a wide range of artisan beers in their selection, and they like to combine music and beer, which is visible in the labels and the names of the beers.
 A great example of this is their Memorial Series – a series of craft beers (mostly IPA’s) dedicated to legends.
 Of this series we liked the BB Coffee Stout a lot!
 Drunken Bros beers are available around Spain, but the best place to taste them is of course the taproom of the brewery, so when you are traveling to Bilbao next time, check the place out!

-Other interesting microbreweries in the Basque Country
+Other microbreweries in the Basque Country

 Have you tasted craft beer in the Basque Country?
 Do you have a favorite brewery in the area, or maybe some breweries to add in our list of interesting artisan breweries in the Basque Country?
 Leave a comment below!